 Windsor is 30 miles (50km) West of London.

 From London you can get to Windsor from both Waterloo and Paddington stations.

-Trains from Waterloo to Windsor & Eaton Riverside Station depart every half hour throughout the day, hourly on Sundays.
+Trains from Waterloo to Windsor & Eton Riverside Station depart every half hour throughout the day, hourly on Sundays.

 The journey takes about an hour and 20 minutes.